Kubernetes - the kubeadm way

 sudo apt-get update

-sudo apt-get install \
+sudo apt-get install ca-certificates curl

-curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo gpg --dearmor -o /etc/apt/keyrings/docker.gpg
+sudo curl -fsSL https://download.docker.com/linux/ubuntu/gpg -o /etc/apt/keyrings/docker.asc

 echo \

-"deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.gpg] https://download.docker.com/linux/ubuntu \
+"deb [arch=$(dpkg --print-architecture) signed-by=/etc/apt/keyrings/docker.asc] https://download.docker.com/linux/ubuntu \

-$(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
+sudo tee /etc/apt/sources.list.d/docker.list > /dev/null

-sudo apt install containerd -y
+sudo apt install containerd.io -y

-sudo sed -i 's/^disabled_plugins \=/\#disabled_plugins \=/g' /etc/containerd/config.toml # containerd should enable the CRI
+sudo sed -i 's/^disabled_plugins \=/\#disabled_plugins \=/g' /etc/containerd/config.toml # comments the line that disables the CRI plugin

 cat <<EOF | sudo tee -a /etc/containerd/config.toml